 This article featuring my weeknight chicken empanadas recipe was originally a sponsored post.
 Some links in this post are affiliate links that earn me a commission if you purchase through them.

 You’ll love this simple recipe for empanadas that don’t take all day to make.
 They aren’t traditional, but they taste amazing.

-They’re quick and easy, and you can find all the ingredients you need to make them at Walmart.
+They’re quick and easy, and you can find all the ingredients you need to make them at any grocery store.
 Bonus points for no trips to specialty stores!

 When I have a ton of time, I make my empanadas with homemade dough, but with back to school providing enough of a time challenge, I “cheat” and use refrigerated pie dough.
 It provides a delicious flaky crust for the zesty filling, and no one in my family complains.